softwaregroup-bg/ut-run/README.md

 ### Properties

-- type: the type of the test (integration)
+- `type`: the type of the test (integration)
-- name: the name of the test ('Add test', 'test.test')
+- `name`: the name of the test ('Add test', 'test.test')
-- server: the tested server, it will be started before the test starts and stopped after the test finishes
+- `server`: the tested server, it will be started before the test starts and stopped after the test finishes
-- serverConfig: specific server configuration
+- `serverConfig`: specific server configuration
-- client: the tested client, it will be started before the test starts and stopped after the test finishes
+- `client`: the tested client, it will be started before the test starts and stopped after the test finishes
-- clientConfig: specific client configuration
+- `clientConfig`: specific client configuration
-- services: one or set of services to be started before the server and to be stopped after the test finishes (for example different implementation)
+- `services`: one or set of services to be started before the server and to be stopped after the test finishes (for example different implementation)
-- jobs: set of tests to be executed (a specified module could be required and all tests in it will be run)
+- `jobs`: set of tests to be executed (a specified module could be required and all tests in it will be run)
-- exclude: used with jobs, exludes tests from the run, could be a string, array or regExp
+- `exclude`: used with jobs, exludes tests from the run, could be a string, array or regExp
-- steps: the test steps (login, add user, etc.)
+- `steps`: the test steps (login, add user, etc.)

 ### Sample test script with jobs